gbishop/dots/ReadMe.md

 The flow goes like this:

+1. git fetch
-1. copy the files from $HOME to the repo.
+2. copy the files from $HOME to the repo.
-2. git fetch
-3. nvim -c G -c only
+3. nvim -c G -c only (to manage the merge)
-4. git merge
-5. git push
+4. git push (should this be in the script?)
-6. copy the files from repo to $HOME.
+5. copy the files from repo to $HOME.